joshirishabh631/Youki-task/Youki.md

      - cargo: The Rust package manager and build system.
      - build: The command to compile the project.
      - --release: Flag to optimize the build for release (faster and smaller executable).

+   **Why -** We use this command to create the Youki program in a way that makes it run faster and use less memory.

     **After this, you should see an executable file created.**
 ![Output](executable.png)
 ---